pjanec/dirigent/README.md

  - `KillTree 0|1` - whether to kill not just the single process but also all its child processes

  - `SeparationInterval <numseconds>` - how much time to wait before starting the next application

+App sub-sections:

+  - <WindowPos titleregexp="\s-\sNotepad" rect="10,50,300,200" screen="1" keep="0" />

+	- 'titleregexp' - regular expression to search in the window title

+	- 'rect' - desired screen coordinates [left,top,width,height] of the window relative to the given screen

+	- 'screen' - screen number to place the window at; 0=main screen (default)

+	- 'keep' - 0/1 whether to keep applying the coordinates in short regular intervals, i.e. to force the window to stay at given coordinates

 #### Templated launch plan definition